erandro/Pintecat/README.md

 - Good old fashioned cat pictures/gifs; and
 - Cat facts

-This is a "Cats Project" challange from "Bento for Business".
+This was a "Cats Project" challange from "Bento for Business".

 ## Installation